Financial aid is available for full-time study. The definition of full-time study varies depending on the type of education.

 - a course of study preparing you for work and independent living (TELMA).

 Completing a vocational qualification, specialist vocational qualification or a part of such qualification is considered to be full-time study if the agreed course of study consists on average of at least 4.5 ECVET points per month of study.
-Other vocational study is considered to be full-time if it consists on average of at least 25 weekly hours, 4.5 ECVET points or 3 credit units per month of study.
+Other vocational study is considered to be full-time if it consists on average of at least 4.5 ECVET points or 3 credit units per month of study, or of at least 25 weekly hours on average.

 General upper secondary school

-- Full-time study means that the course syllabus consists of at least 75 courses.
+- Full-time study means that the course syllabus consists of at least 75 courses or 150 credits.

-- In addition, you must, during a single term, attend at least 10 courses or take at least 2 tests which are part of the matriculation examination.
+In addition, you must, during a single term, attend at least 10 courses, complete at least 20 credits or take at least 2 tests which are part of the matriculation examination.

 You are considered to study on a full-time basis if the studies include at least 22 courses per school year.